vavrusa/vavrusa.github.io/_posts/2015-10-15-kresd-scripting.md

 ## Chaining queries

 The previous example has shown how to observe the resolution chain.
 Let's see how we can change it.
 For example - for every NS record, I want its SOA as well.
-One way how to do that is to simply chain another query.
+One way how to do that, is to simply push another query.
 Here's a [documentation reference](http://knot-resolver.readthedocs.org/en/latest/lib.html#for-developers).

-Short version is that there is a *driver* behind resolution which does I/O, figures out when to ask what, sets correct flags and so on.
-The plus is that layers don't have to know about DNSSEC, caching layers, correct ordering etc.
+Short version is that there is a *driver* behind resolution which does I/O, figures out when to ask what, sets correct flags, and so on.
+The added value is that layers don't have to know about DNSSEC, caching, correct ordering etc.

 ```lua
 if pkt:qtype() == kres.type.SOA then